Digital Nomad Life in Vancouver, Canada

 What do people find most challenging about the culture in Vancouver?

 "One of the most challenging aspects of living in Vancouver for expats is the high cost of living.
 The city is known for its expensive housing market, and many expats find it difficult to find affordable accommodation.
 Additionally, the weather in Vancouver can be unpredictable, with frequent rain and cold temperatures, which can be difficult to adjust to for those coming from warmer climates.
-Furthermore, the local culture can be quite different from what expats are used to, and it can take some time to get used to the customs and norms of the city," said one person in Vancouver.
+Furthermore, the local culture can be quite different from what expats are used to, and it can take some time to get used to the customs and norms of the city," said one expat in Vancouver.

 What residency documents or visas did I need if I will be in Vancouver for a while?